 With a NPPL you will be able to pilot single engine piston aeroplanes, up to 2000 kilograms (just under 2 tons), carrying a maximum of 4 people (including the pilot) in UK airspace only, in reasonable weather conditions.

-The medical requirements for a NPPL are less stringent than for a JAR-PPL.
+The medical requirements for a NPPL are less stringent than for an EASA PPL.

-The JAR-PPL is a minimum of 45 hours flying training.
+The EASA PPL is a minimum of 45 hours flying training.
 Please bear in mind when budgeting that the national average is closer to 55 hours, and "promises" by organisations of completion in 45 hours may not be met!

 When all the flying training has been completed and all the exams passed there is a Flying Skills Test to pass.
 The test includes general handling and navigation.
-With a JAR-PPL you will be able to pilot single engine piston aeroplanes, up to 5700 kilograms (about 5½ tons – big aeroplanes!), carrying as many passengers as they will hold, anywhere (in theory) in the world, in reasonable weather conditions.
+With an EASAPPL you will be able to pilot single engine piston aeroplanes, up to 5700 kilograms (about 5½ tons, quite big aeroplanes!), carrying as many passengers as they will hold, anywhere (in theory) in the world, in reasonable weather conditions.

 Call 07841 465865 or email email@example.com